exercism/julia/concepts.wip/arithmetic-operators/introduction.md

 [^1]: You can find a list of them in the [Julia Manual](https://docs.julialang.org/en/v1/manual/mathematical-operations/#Arithmetic-Operators).

-Many of the arithmetic operations are straightforward.
-Below are examples of some operations in Julia that may have different **syntax** in other languages, ex: Python.
+Below are examples of some arithmetic operations in Julia.
+You may find that Julia embraces unicode operators more than many other languages.

 ```julia
 # Exponentiation